EthereumEx/httpheaderprovider/README.md

 A reason to employ a Service such as [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) off-loads other resposibilities such as dealing with both Layer 3/4 and layer 7 DoS issues.

 #### Authorization
-API Managment employs simple "token" or API Key approach in addition to OAuth bearer tokens that can be granted by Azure Active Directory, then added to the `Authorization : Bearer &lt;token&gt;` header.
+API Managment employs simple `token` or API Key approach in addition to OAuth bearer tokens that can be granted by Azure Active Directory, then added to the `Authorization : Bearer <token>` header.
 #### Throttleing
 API Manaement can also throttle based on various policies, as well as authorize only certiain calls to specific clients, all through a configuration oriented approach.

 # Usage and Approach